 5. Tracking sales taxes inconsistently

-Businesses have different ways of treating sales taxes.
-Some businesses charge their customers a fixed price including sales taxes, and therefore record sales tax collected as a subcategory of revenue and sales taxes paid as a business expense.
-Other businesses charge their customers a base price and then add sales to their bill, excluding sales taxes from both their revenue and their expenses.
+There are different ways you can treat sales taxes.
+You can charge your customers a fixed price that includes sales taxes, and record the sales tax collected as a subcategory of revenue and sales taxes paid as a business expense.
+Another way is to charge your customers a base price and then add sales to their bill, excluding sales taxes from both their revenue and their expenses.

-Either of these methods work, as in both cases sales tax is collected and then remitted one-for-one to the tax authorities.
-A problem arises when businesses include sales taxes within their revenues and don’t include it in their expenses, or vice versa.
-When this problem arises, the business’s profitability is either being reported falsely low or falsely high.
+Either of these methods work, as in both cases sales tax is collected and then set aside for the tax authorities.
+A problem comes up when you include sales tax with your revenue and don’t include it in your expenses, or vice versa.
+When this happens, your business’s profitability is either being reported falsely low or falsely high.

-Choose to either include sales taxes in both your revenues and expenses, or choose to leave it out of your revenue and expenses entirely.
+You must choose to either include sales taxes in both your revenues and expenses or choose to leave it out of your revenue and expenses entirely.

 6. Forgetting to balance accounts receivable and accounts payable

-When a business is owed money by its clients or owes money to a vendor, those balances are recorded in QuickBooks under accounts receivable and accounts payable respectively.
-This helps to keep track of money that has been earned, but yet to be paid, and money that is owed and (ideally) will be paid shortly.
+When your business is owed money by its customers or you owe money to a vendor, those balances are recorded in QuickBooks under accounts receivable and accounts payable respectively.
+This helps to keep track of money that has been earned, but not yet paid, and money that is owed and (ideally) will be paid shortly.

-A problem that arises is when money is collected from a client who is paying off your receivable, but that receivable balance isn’t reduced in QuickBooks.
-This problem results in financial statements falsely indicating that the business isn’t getting paid on time, or isn’t paying its bills on time.
+A problem can come up is when money is collected from a customer who is paying off their balance, but that balance isn’t reduced in QuickBooks.
+This problem can result in your financial statements falsely indicating that the business isn’t getting paid on time or isn’t paying its bills on time.

-As a rule, when you collect a payment that was previously billed for, or pay off a vendor who gave you some time to make that payment, always check to make sure corresponding receivables and payables are adjusted.
+As a rule, when you collect a payment that was previously billed, or pay off a vendor who gave you some time to make that payment, always check to make sure the corresponding receivables and payables are adjusted.

 7. Bank account connectivity

-Most businesses link their bank accounts to their QuickBooks accounts.
-This allows transaction information to be automatically downloaded from the bank account into QuickBooks.
-QuickBooks uses rules, set by the business, to classify transactions into appropriate accounts in the platform.
+By linking your bank accounts to your QuickBooks accounts, you can automatically download any transaction information from your business’s bank account into QuickBooks.
+QuickBooks uses rules, set by you, to classify transactions into appropriate accounts in the platform.

-It’s important to carefully set up these rules when first establishing a business QuickBooks account, and to periodically review.
-Since the process is automated, any erroneous classification will happen continuously, and can quickly amount to a lot of work for the business owner or bookkeeper to correct.
+It’s important to carefully set up these rules when first establishing your QuickBooks account, and to periodically review them.
+Since the process is automated, any inaccurate classifications will continue to happen, and can quickly amount to a lot of work for you or your bookkeeper to correct.

 8. Incorrectly handling loan payments

-When businesses receive a loan, it needs to effectively record the payments it makes to keep the loan balance up to date.
-Every payment on a term loan has a component that is paid towards interest and a component that is paid toward principal.
+When your business receives a loan, you need to accurately record the payments you make to keep the loan balance up to date.
+Every payment on a term loan is split into paying the interest on the loan and part of the principal.

-Businesses sometimes neglect this and either record the entire payment as principal or as interest.
-Doing so creates an illusion that the business is either paying back its loan faster than anticipated or slower than anticipated.
+By recording your entire payment as either just principal or just interest it can create the illusion that your business is either paying back its loan faster or slower than anticipated.
 Whenever recording a loan payment in QuickBooks, remember to “split” the amount between principal and interest.
-This keeps the loan balance in QuickBooks as accurate as possible and can help when it comes time to raise more funding.
+This keeps the loan balance in QuickBooks accurate and can help when it comes time apply for more funding.

 9. Product and cost mismatch

-When used effectively, QuickBooks provides helpful insights into products’ and product-category performance.
-By matching product names and product category names within the business’s “Items” list in QuickBooks with its inventory, these comparisons can help businesses determine which items to keep, which to sell more of, and which to stop selling.
+When used effectively, QuickBooks can provide helpful insights into your product and product-category performance.
+By matching your product and product category names in QuickBooks to your inventory, it can help you determine which items to keep, which to sell more of, and which to stop selling.

-When businesses don’t line up these inventory and items definitions, the quality of information that they can get out of their software is reduced down to the overall profitability of all products.
+When you don’t line up your inventory and items definitions, the quality of information that you can get out of the software is reduced to the overall profitability of all of your products.

-If you decide to delegate the task of managing your QuickBooks account, make sure that you hire the right person for the job.
+If you decide to hand off the task of managing your QuickBooks bookkeeping account, make sure that you hire the right person for the job.
 Professional bookkeepers are skilled at managing a business’s chart of accounts and entering the right information in the right place.

 On the other hand, many people could have experience using QuickBooks in different capacities.
-For instance, your recruit might have experience as an office manager and exclusively dealt with entering expenses into QuickBooks.
+For instance, the person you hire might have experience as an office manager and only dealt with entering expenses into QuickBooks.